medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/5-confidential-oracle.md

 - EGo

 EGo is an open-source SDK that enable to develop confidential apps written in Go language.
-The oracle in DEP used a EGo library so that operator needs to install EGo modules.
+The oracle in DEP used a EGo so that operator needs to install EGo modules.
-You can refer the source code of EGo in this [link](https://github.com/edgelesssys/ego).
+You can refer the source code and details of EGo following in this [link](https://github.com/edgelesssys/ego).